Benndora1/ack-beta/README.md

 ## Community

-Get updates on CoreUI's development and chat with the project maintainers and community members.
+Get updates on CoreUI's development and chat with the project maintainers and community children.

 - Follow [@core_ui on Twitter](https://twitter.com/core_ui).
 - Read and subscribe to [CoreUI Blog](https://coreui.ui/blog/).